Restoration of 'Theatrum Orbis Terrarum' - The Phoebus Foundation

 “The vellum of the book binding was repaired with similar vellum and the lost cartons (covers) were filled in with acid-free cardboard.”

-“A big problem was also the lack of endpapers.
+“A major issue was also the lack of endpapers.
 These are needed as protective pages at the front and back of the book.
-After a fruitless search in various art and paper shops, I finally had the paper artfully made by the Walloon master papermaker, Pascal Jeanjean.
-Based on a sample of the original paper (part of a flyleaf at the back of the book), he produced a similar paper for these books which, like the original sheets, are also handmade.
-Handmade paper can be recognised by the water lines or watermarks you see when you hold the paper up to the light.”
+After an unsuccessful search in various art and paper shops, I eventually had the paper made by hand by the Walloon master papermaker Pascal Jeanjean.
+Using a sample of the original paper, he produced a similar sheet which, like the original leaves, is also hand-made.
+Handmade paper can be recognised by the chain lines or watermarks that become visible when the paper is held up to the light.”

 Pascal explained more about this himself: